junwei1173/Campus-Connect/README.md

-### College based platform where users can post forums and discuss with their peers.
+### College web-based platform where users can post forums to discuss with their peers and check college events.

 ## Video: